 Posted on July 29th, 2020

 Environmental contamination at former and present U.S. military bases continues to plague thousands of veterans and their families across the country.
-New evidence is adding support to the theory that cancer-causing chemicals identified at these sites can cause severe illnesses, including hepatic angiosarcoma - a rare form of liver cancer.
+In addition, new evidence is adding support to the theory that cancer-causing chemicals identified at these sites can cause severe illnesses, including hepatic angiosarcoma - a rare form of liver cancer.

-According to epidemiology studies, there are a number of recognized associations between liver cancer and military base toxic exposure.
-If you have a current diagnosis of liver cancer that you believe could be related to exposure to toxic substances on a military base, you may be entitled to financial compensation through a VA claim and also additionally through a compensation claim.
+According to epidemiology studies, there are several recognized associations between liver cancer and military base toxic exposure.
+Therefore, if you have a current diagnosis of liver cancer that you believe could be related to exposure to toxic substances on a military base, you may be entitled to financial compensation through a VA claim and also additionally through a compensation claim.

-It's recognized that environmental factors play a role in the development of many types of cancer, including liver cancer.
+It's recognized that environmental factors play a role in developing many types of cancer, including liver cancer.
 Among these factors is exposure to certain chemicals that contained high levels of toxicity.
 The most prevalent and health-hazardous contaminants identified at military sites were:

-Based on a rat bioassay, a quantitative estimate of human cancer hazard was calculated for exposure to this compound.
-Both TCE and vinyl chloride have toxic effects on the liver, and it has recently been suggested that also cause hepatocellular carcinoma.
+A quantitative estimate of human cancer hazard was calculated for exposure to this compound based on a rat bioassay.
+Both TCE and vinyl chloride have toxic effects on the liver, and it has recently been suggested that they also cause hepatocellular carcinoma.